-Prerequisites: PSY 101, Junior and Senior, Psychology majors and minors.
+Prerequisites: PSY 101, junior and senior standing, Psychology majors and minors.
 A broad integrative course designed to help students develop a more comprehensive understanding of the basic theories and research findings of the various sub-fields of psychology.
 It should be of particular benefit for students preparing to take the Graduate Record Examination in Psychology.